 Figure 4.
-Photomicrographs of a qualitative comparison of visibility between the results of the standard pollen preparation technique (lower row) and the modified technique for CLP-1 sample (upper row).
-Circles are percentage comparator.
+Photomicrographs of a qualitative comparison of visibility between the results of the standard pollen preparation technique (lower row) and the modified technique for CLP-1 sample (upper and middle rows).

 Figure 5.
-Photomicrographs of a qualitative comparison of visibility between the results of the standard pollen preparation technique (lower row) and the modified technique for CLP-2 sample (upper row).
-Circles are percentage comparator.
+Photomicrographs of a qualitative comparison of visibility between the results of the standard pollen preparation technique (lower row) and the modified technique for CLP-2 sample (upper and middle rows).